NaokiHori/SimpleNSSolver/docs/source/implementation/fluid/compute_potential/math/governing_equation.rst

 where :math:`n = 0, 1, 2, \cdots`.

-In :ref:`the next section <poisson_eigen_decomposition>`, the discretisation of this equation is described and discussed.
+In :ref:`the next section <poisson_orthogonal_decomposition>`, the discretisation of this equation is described and discussed.